kontent-ai/kontent-ai.github.io/docs/Guidelines-for-SDK-developers.md

 ### Analytics

 To gauge how much your SDK is used, we strongly recommend that the SDK sends a `X-KC-SDKID` header with each request to the API.
-The value of the header should be formatted like this `<SDK package origin>;<SDK name>;<SDK version>`, for example, `nuget.org;Kontent.Delivery;9.0.0` for version 9 of the [Delivery .NET SDK](https://github.com/kontent-ai/delivery-sdk-net).
+The value of the header should be formatted like this `<SDK package origin>;<SDK name>;<SDK version>`, for example, `nuget.org;Kontent.Ai.Delivery;19.0.0` for version 19 of the [Delivery .NET SDK](https://github.com/kontent-ai/delivery-sdk-net).

 This way we can identify the requests coming from your SDK and later provide you with information about its usage.

 ### Requesting latest content

 By default, the Delivery API might serve stale content (if cached by the Fastly CDN) for performance reasons.
-In some cases, such as when [reacting to webhook notifications](https://kontent.ai/learn/reference/webhooks-reference/), you might want to request the latest content from your Kontent.ai project.
+In some cases, such as when [reacting to webhook notifications](https://kontent.ai/learn/reference/webhooks-reference/), you might want to request the latest content from your Kontent.ai environment.

 To do this within your SDK, include a `X-KC-Wait-For-Loading-New-Content` header and set it to `true` when sending requests to the API.

-Including the header will cause the Delivery API to explicitly fetch new content from the specified Kontent.ai project.
+Including the header will cause the Delivery API to explicitly fetch new content from the specified Kontent.ai environment.

 ## Delivery API limits